Thijzert123/packrinth/docs/index.md

 - Automatic mod updates from Modrinth
 - Automatic dependency fetching
 - Separation into branches
+- Importing modpacks and convert them to a Packrinth modpack
+- Automatically generating documentation
 - Exporting modpacks to Modrinth modpacks
-- Automatically generating documentation

 If you want to see an example of how Packrinth is used, see [Client+](https://github.com/Thijzert123/client-plus): a Minecraft modpack managed by Packrinth.